mildsunrise/university-4b-tfg/memory/results.md

  2. The cache moves a lot (around \SI{100}{\mega\byte}) of pages into writeback state (difference between black and blue line).
  3. The innocent load gets out of sleep, attempts to do I/O and gets blocked (pause).
  4. There is a period of almost no I/O, judging by the events count pane and the little growth in dirty pages.
 That also means we have less samples, but we can at least see how...
- 5. These writeback pages get written (the lines touch again)
+ 5. These writeback pages get fully written (the lines touch again)
  6. I/O resumes, and *after some time*, our innocent load gets unblocked.

 \begin{landscape}